Grand Palace: Phra Thinang Dusit Maha Prasat

 The Phra Thinang Dusit Maha Prasat (พระที่นั่งดุสิตมหาปราสาท) dominates the Maha Prasat group.
-The throne hall was built on a symmetrical cruciform plan, the roof is topped with a tall gilded spire.
-The hall is considered an ideal archetype of Thai traditional architecture.
-Every aspect of the exterior decoration of the throne hall is imbued with symbolism.
+It was built on a symmetrical cruciform plan and the roof is topped with a tall gilded spire.
+The hall is considered an ideal example of traditional Thai architecture.
+Every aspect of its exterior decoration is imbued with symbolism.
 The hall is built in the shape of a tall mountain to represent Mount Meru, the mythological centre of the universe.

-The spire can be divided into three sections.
-The lower section, which is the base, is formed of seven superimposed layers, each layer representing a level of heaven in accordance with the Traiphum Buddhist cosmology.
-The middle section is in the shape of a bell; however the roundness has been flattened to create a four sided shape.
-This represents the stupa in which the Buddha's ashes have been interred.
-The top section is similar to the top of chedis, depicting a tapered lotus bud or the crystal dew drop signifying the escape from the Saṃsāra or cycle of rebirths.
-The spire is supported by garudas on its four sides; as well as being the symbol of kingship, the garuda represents the mythical creatures of the Himavanta forest surrounding Mount Meru.
+The spire is divided into three sections.
+The base is formed of seven superimposed layers, each representing a level of heaven in accordance with the Traiphum Buddhist cosmology.
+The middle section is in the shape of a bell, flattened to create a four-sided shape.
+This represents the stupa in which the Buddha's ashes are interred.
+The top section is similar to the top of chedis, depicting a tapered lotus bud or crystal dew drop which signifies the escape from the Saṃsāra or cycle of rebirths.
+The spire is supported by garudas on each of its four sides; as well as being a symbol of kingship, the garuda represents the mythical creatures of the Himavanta forest surrounding Mount Meru.

-The pediments are decorated with the figure of Narayana riding on the back of a garuda, this figure symbolizes kingship and the king's association with the Hindu deity.
-According to legend Narayana descended from heaven in human form to help mankind by alleviating them from suffering.
-Thus the deity represents all the ideal qualities in a king.
-The throne hall stands on a high base with convex and concave moldings.
-The bottom layer, according to Thai beliefs resembles a lion's foot, the lion is a symbol of the Buddha's family and alludes to the Buddha's own royal heritage.
+The pediments are decorated with the figure of Narayana, a Hindu deity, riding a garuda.
+This associates the king with Narayana and further signifies his authority.
+According to legend, Narayana descended from heaven in human form to alleviate the suffering of mankind.
+He represents all the qualities of an ideal king.
+The throne hall stands on a high base with convex and concave mouldings.
+The bottom layer, according to Thai beliefs, resembles a lion's paw; the lion is a symbol of the Buddha's family and alludes to the Buddha's own royal heritage.

-The most unusual feature of the throne hall is the small porch, projecting out at the front of the building.
-Under this porch stands the Busabok Mala Throne (พระที่นั่งบุษบกมาลา), whose spire echoes that of the larger building itself.
-The high base of the throne is surrounded by praying deities.
-During the reign of King Rama I, the throne was used when the king appeared before his vassal states; later it was used for certain ceremonies.
-The two doors to the hall is situated at the sides of the throne.
+The most unusual feature of this throne hall is the small porch projecting from the front of the building.
+Under this porch stands the Busabok Mala Throne (พระที่นั่งบุษบกมาลา), whose spire echoes that of the hall itself.
+The high base of this throne is surrounded by figures of praying deities.
+During the reign of King Rama I, it was used when the king appeared before the representatives of his vassal states; later, it was used for certain ceremonies.
+The two doors to the hall are situated on each side of the throne.